 At Pridgeon & Zoss, our practice is dedicated to representing people who are facing tax audits.
 If you are being audited, reach out today to schedule a consultation with a member of our team.

 It is possible to “win” an IRS audit, which basically means that the IRS determines that your taxes are accurate and does not assess any taxes or penalties.
 However, successfully getting through an audit can be a challenge, particularly when there are irregularities in your taxes.
 A seasoned IRS audit attorney can help you with the process.

 Sometimes, the best resolution to an audit is to work out a deal to pay the money that you owe through an offer in compromise or an installment agreement.
 Your tax audit attorney can review your available options and give you a realistic sense of the potential for success in an audit.
 Call Pridgeon & Zoss today to schedule a consultation with a Minnesota tax lawyer.

 Experienced Minnesota Attorneys Handling IRS Audits

 There are few things scarier in life than being audited.
 Even if you believe that you did everything right, the reality is that tax law is complicated.
 Having an IRS audit attorney by your side can give you peace of mind in knowing that your rights and interests are protected.

-With offices in Edina and St. Anthony, the attorneys of Pridgeon & Zoss advise and represent clients throughout Minnesota and Western Wisconsin.
+With offices in Edina and Roseville, the attorneys of Pridgeon & Zoss advise and represent clients throughout Minnesota and Western Wisconsin.
 We work collaboratively with each of our clients to develop a smart strategy for dealing with audits and other tax issues.
-If you have received an audit letter from the IRS or the MDR, call us at 877-221-1651 or fill out our online contact form to schedule a consultation with an MN tax lawyer.
+If you have received an audit letter from the IRS or the MDR, you can reach us at or 952-835-8320; or fill out our online contact form to schedule a consultation with an MN tax lawyer.
 We offer an initial consultation discount so we can learn about your tax problem and explain your options to you.